 Boba Fett cake, first looks, surprise proposals, and a $25 wedding dress #Wedding Porn#grooms cake#proposing#star wars April 1 | Megan Finley Horowitz meggyfin Photo by Whitney Lee OMGWTFBOBAFETT!
 This is amazing.
 It was one bad-ass groom's cake for Khanh & Jamie's wedding.
 This is one of the few cakes I've seen where I truly WOULDN'T want to cut into it.
 This week in our Flickr pool, we have a bad-ass groom's cake, a wonderful first look session, a gorgeous $25 wedding dress, a surprise proposal, and paper flowers even geekier than a Boba Fett cake!
 Photo by Elissa R Photography How hot is Zach and his bride Jill?
 This is part of a perfectly-shot first look session by Elissa R. I'm also truly digging the combo of Jills green dress and that purple tie.
 But let's look at the adorable reveal… Photo by Elissa R Photography D'awwwww.
 Jill's smile is just infectious, isn't it?
 Check out Offbeat Bride reader ScarlettBurn's paper wedding flowers.
 She explains: These are some of my favorite flowers made from Sudoku puzzles, a Scott Pilgrim comic, Fables comic, a Paper Source newsletter, and a Disneyland album sent to Annual Pass holders.
 All handmade.
 Photo by Tristan Crane Jenny's vintage wedding dress cost $25, and was found at an estate sale by a friend of hers who then had it cleaned and restored it!
 Talk about awesome friends!
 Related Post Star Wars and save-the-dates took over the Montage!
 Star Wars wedding porn abounded in the Offbeat Flickr Pool and even hit our Pinterest account.
 There were also some stellar invitations, a cute and...
 Read more Here we have one more example of friends going above and beyond.
 This Save the Date was designed and colored with freaking colored pencils by Offbeat Bride reader The Steampunk Bride's Maid of Honor!
 We love the octopus on the airship.
 The vintage-style postcard back was designed by the bride.
 Photo by Robert Cunningham Let's end this on the sweetest note of all… Tribesmaid darkali's proposal to her dude.
 He totally said yes.
 Clicky links Rachel wanted to propose to her girlfriend Jaquie in Harry Potter-style with a custom-made quidditch set complete with openable Snitch that held the engagement ring.
 Have you ever wanted to watch someone eat a wedding cake in reverse?
 Now you can… it's oddly pretty!
 Maybe y'all can weigh in on this conversation on Offbeat Home: When is a good time to have "the number" talk with your new partner?
 We'd love to feature your wedding photos and planning schemes!
 Upload 'em to our Flickr pool, or tag @offbeatbride on Instagram, for a feature in our reader round-up.
-Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
+Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she’s eating like the fate of the world depends on it.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS The honor of your presence is denied: how to tell people not to come to your wedding (APRIL FOOLS!)
+Fix Typo Megan Finley Horowitz When Megan’s not writing, traveling, and sleeping, she’s eating like the fate of the world depends on it.
+(You’re welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS The honor of your presence is denied: how to tell people not to come to your wedding (APRIL FOOLS!)
 NEXT How this bride entered wedding stealth mode on Pinterest Show/Hide comments [ 5 ] That's lovely I had to actually start reading until I realized wit was a wedding cake!
 Love it !
 2 agree Reply Not so sure about the cake but I love the feeling of the two wedding photos by Elissa R Photography Great job 1 agrees Reply 25 dollar wedding dress, nice work!
 1 agrees Reply I'm nerd-ing out over that cake!… I seem to do that a lot with this blog.
 Reply I love that $25 dress!
 It's so clean and pretty. <3 My almost-dress was $8, actually.
 My mother and I lived in a small town for a few months and happened upon a thrift store kind of just hidden away.
 The prices were amazing, and we learned they always had these sales.
 So I was browsing and I found…-her-, this gorgeous blush pink ballgown with a TRAIN.
 It was $32, I couldn't afford that. 🙁 I stared at it sadly for the longest time until the cashier informed me that "children's clothes" were on sale…and that included prom dresses!
 After several tacked-on sales that day, it was mine for $8.
 My mother proudly bought it because she really wanted to buy my dress, just…you know, money's a big thing.
 She was smiling so wide that day!
 I sadly learned I'm too tall!
 I was too excited and forgot to try it on.
 Everyone and their grandmother(including myself) wants to see me in a floor length, so I'm thinking it can be a killer reception dress with a little tweaking or I can somehow fill out the bottom with a fun petticoat.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.